STOP PROCRASTINATING

 Remove friction

-Put your phone in another room.
-Prepare materials the night before.
-Make starting easier than avoiding.
+Put your phone in another room and prepare study materials the night before.
+Studies at UT Austin found that the mere presence of a smartphone reduces cognitive capacity, so make starting easier than avoiding.

 3